portive/slate-plugin/docs/introduction.md

 ### Features

-- **Asynchronous Uploads:** When users upload an image or file, the editor can still edit.
+- **Asynchronous Uploads:** While users are uploading an image or file, the user can still make edits in the Editor.
 A preview image or attachment block is displayed with a progress bar that shows the uload progress.
 This creates a friendly user experience for users.
 - **Multi-File Uploads:** Drag or drop multiple files, paste multiple files or select multiples files to start uploading them in parallel, each with their own progress bar
 - **Server Side Image Resizing:** When a user resizes the image in the browser, a resized image is generated on the server.
 By reducing the size of the image being delivered, images are delivered faster to the browser and reduces bandwidth usage.
 - **Show Errors:** If there is an error during upload, the progress bar turns red, says "Upload Failed" and a detailed description of what went wrong is put into the console.